-The Swiss watchmaker has recently updated its family of Regulator watches with retrograde hour display with a model in a titanium case.
-Judging by the promotional photos that we have just received, the refreshed Perrelet Regulator Retrograde in Titanium (refs.
-A1041/4 and A3014/5) will retain all the characteristic design elements of the family, but will bring in more subdued, discreet color scheme with different shades of grey accented with burgundy-colored elements of the dial.
+Perrelet has recently updated its Regulator family with a retrograde hour display with a model in a titanium case.
+Judging by the promotional photos that we have just received, the refreshed Regulator Retrograde in Titanium (refs.
+A1041/4 and A3014/5) will retain all the characteristic design elements of the collection but will bring in a more subdued, discreet color scheme with different shades of grey accented with burgundy-colored elements of the dial.

-The Perrelet Regulator Retrograde in Titanium is a unique watch.
+The Perrelet Regulator Retrograde in Titanium is a unique model.

-While “retrograde” and “regulator” timepieces are present in abundance in just about any serious watch store, it is still hard to come by a watch that successfully combines the two complications into one beautiful product.
+While “retrograde” and “regulator” timepieces are present in abundance in just about any serious boutique, it is still hard to come by a watch that successfully combines the two complications into one beautiful product.

-The first watch that comes to mind is the magnificent (and very expensive) Glashutte Original Masterpiece Collection Tourbillion Regulator.
+The first one that comes to mind is the magnificent (also, expensive) Glashutte Original Masterpiece Collection Tourbillion Regulator.
 The ultra-expensive timepiece so impressed me when I first saw it that I even used its picture as a background for my “social” buttons banner at the right sidebar.

 The second one is, of course, the Perrelet Regulator Retrograde series that previously included only four versions: two in stainless steel and two in rose gold cases.
 Finally, they have introduced one in a feather-light titanium case.

-Although the watch is shipped in a similarly shaped case, it is slightly larger with a diameter increased from 42 mm to more substantial 43.5 mm.
+Although the Regulator Retrograde is shipped in a similarly shaped case, it is slightly larger with diameter increased from 42 mm to more substantial 43.5 mm.

-The watch’s dial has also been restyled from a classic to a more modern, art-deco-styled job, which is similar to that in the recently revealed Perrelet Big Central Moonphase in Titanium (ref.
-A5000/2) watch.
+The dial has also been restyled from a classic to a more modern, art-deco-styled job, which is similar to that in the recently revealed Perrelet Big Central Moonphase in Titanium (ref.
+A5000/2).

-What is the most interesting is that the decor doesn’t seem to decrease the watch’s legibility.
+What is most interesting is that the decor doesn’t seem to decrease overall legibility.

-While there is certainly way too much stripes and numerals and hands, it is really not a problem to get the reading at a glance when you get used to the design.
-Both hour and minute hands are clearly visible thanks to a generous amount of white lume on them, and the Arabic numerals on both subdials are also very bright and highly legible.
+While there are certainly way too many stripes and numerals and hands, it is not a problem to get the reading at a glance when you get used to the design.
+Both hour and minute hands are visible thanks to a generous amount of white lume on them, and the Arabic numerals on both subdials are also bright and highly legible.

 To my taste, the Perrelet Regulator Retrograde in Titanium is a gemstone in Perrelet’s dazzling crown of beautiful timepieces.